7-Minute Poetry Challenge Kelly Bennett 7-Minute Poetry Challenge Kelly Bennett

 Don’t think about it too much; just do it.

-*Cindy Faughnan and I began this 7-Minute Poetry Challenge 1200-ish days ago.
+*Cindy Faughnan and I began this 7-Minute Poetry Challenge more than 1000 days ago!
 We now take turns creating our own prompts to share with you.
-(This one is Cindy’s; the “I” is her speaking.
 If you join us in the 7-Minute Poetry Challenge let us know by posting the title, a note, or if you want, the whole poem in the comments.

 Click on Fishbowl link below and sign up to receive email notifications from Kelly's blog (aka The Fishbowl):